Nigeria : Safety by City

 Nigeria is currently a very dangerous destination for potential tourists.
-Governments in several countries have even issued warnings against traveling to this country, for reasons such as terrorism, kidnappings and other types of violent crime.
+Governments in several countries have even issued warnings against traveling to this country, for reasons such as terrorism, kidnappings, and other types of violent crime.

 TRANSPORT & TAXIS RISK : HIGH

 As for transport, it is not safe, and you should always opt for taxis and hired drivers to get around Nigeria.
-However, buses, although dangerous because of possible road blocks and the possibility of passengers being attacked are reliable and can take you to any part of the country you wish to go.
+However, buses, although dangerous because of possible roadblocks and the possibility of passengers being attacked are reliable and can take you to any part of the country you wish to go.
 Still, be very careful when getting around Nigeria.

 PICKPOCKETS RISK : HIGH

 Crime levels are high in Nigeria and this goes for both petty and violent crime.
-Expect petty crime like pickpocketing, bag snatching, camera snatching, and other forms of theft, especially on the streets of Lagos.
+Expect petty crimes like pickpocketing, bag snatching, camera snatching, and other forms of theft, especially on the streets of Lagos.